dolthub/cold-marketing/01-04-2023-version-control-your-retool-app.md

 Retool is a powerful tool that allows low-code solution to create internal tools.
 I'm sure you are aware as a user :)

-What if you added a version controlled database to that process?
-You no longer have to worry about accidently making changes to your production database.
+What if you added a version controlled database to your Retool applications?
+You no longer have to worry about accidentally making changes to your production database.
 Maybe today you work off of a copy or a backup.
 But how do you manage changes to your database?

 Dolt allows you to do just that.
 Commits, branches, and pull requests are built into Dolt.
 If you use it as a backing store for our Retool app, then you will get those features in your app automatically.